IgniteUI/igniteui-docfx/en/components/drop_down_virtual.md

 #### Component Definition

-Inside of the component's constructor, we'll declare a moderately large list of items (containing both headers and disabled items) which will be displayed in the drop-down.
+Inside of the component's constructor, we'll declare a moderately large list of items (containing both headers and disabled items), which will be displayed in the drop-down.
 We will also need to declare `itemHeight` and `itemsMaxHeight`:

 ```typescript
 // drop-drop-virtual.component.ts